 So, for the rest of us, his movies will just be a pretentious and superficial attempt to involve the audience in something unrewardingly dark by punishing their senses.

-'A Lake', his third movie, is not reviewed here and covers less extreme content with similar experimental camera-work.
-Also released the highly experimental non-movie
+'A Lake', his third movie, is not reviewed here and covers less extreme content with similar experimental dark and shaky camera-work on the topic of intense relationships

 Grandrieux's sophomore experiment after Sombre is more extreme in its audio-visual primal experimentation.
 The movie is a patchwork of scenes, most of them

 bleak, agitated, raw and dark.
-We see humans sold like pieces of meat, an endlessly despressing scene of a forced prostitute having her hair sliced off with
+We see humans sold like pieces of meat, an endlessly depressing scene of a forced prostitute having her hair sliced off with

 a knife, an American who falls for the whore, a disturbingly abusive client, some strange pimps and criminals, a strip-club and disco party, etc. Slowly